-Todays post is one for the Bride and the Groom so please do share this article with your partner should you first be reading this alone!!
+Today’s post is one for both the Bride and the Groom so please do share this article with your partner should you first be reading this alone.

-So I hear you are new to this wedding lark!
+So I hear you are new to Wedding Planning!
 Well, the truth is that when planning your wedding you will no doubt have a million lists to work too and one of the most important lists, however, will be the first!

 Wedding Planning: Getting Started

 So to get you started and help you get through this, we have put together a list of the key points that you should attend to as soon as you begin your wedding planning.
 Clarifying these questions will give you a good idea of what type of wedding you are planning, how much time you have and how much budget you will need.
 Remember, the most important part of your wedding planning is to enjoy it.
 At times, wedding planning may become stressful, but once your wedding is over you will miss it and wish you could plan it all over again!
 Believe me- it’s a wonderful time!

 The most important question for you both…When do you want to get Married?
 How much time do you have to plan?
 Your exact date will probably be decided by your choice of venue and location, but having an idea of when you would like it to be, will set the scene for the rest of your planning.

 What have you dreamed about?
 What are you thinking?
 Church, mountain top or a beach destination wedding?
 Is your dream a huge production or a more intimate affair, with just close family and friends?
 The answers will help you determine the perfect location.

 Who will be paying for what?
 Traditions have changed and it is no longer the Brides Father who is expected to pay.
 And sadly, Fairy Godmothers who can wave their magic wands are in short supply.
 Being realistic about who will be paying and how much you can afford early on is key.
 Manage your own expectations of what you can afford.